 That or you have to accept that seeing red will mess with your head, and can potentially wreck your day, now do you want that?

-Take a look at the negative spiral.
+Take a look at the negative spiral below.
 This is an example from working with a business woman recently who was really struggling with the outcome of public speaking.

 As we worked together it become very apparent that presentation opportunities could destroy the impact of her whole day and really rock her motivation and the results she got that day and of course her long term professional opportunities too.